 How confident are you in your ability to handle life's challenges?
 The General Self-Efficacy Scale (GSES) measures optimistic self-beliefs about coping with difficult demands.
 10 questions, takes 3 minutes.
-Validated in 30+ countries with excellent reliability (α = 0.86–0.94).
+Validated in 30+ countries with high reliability (α = 0.86–0.94).

 Scoring Guide